Credit Suisse Group Analysts Give NIKE (NYSE:NKE) a $176.00 Price Target

-Credit Suisse Group set a $176.00 price objective on NIKE (NYSE:NKE) in a report issued on Wednesday morning, Borsen Zeitung reports.
+Credit Suisse Group set a $176.00 target price on NIKE (NYSE:NKE) in a report released on Tuesday morning, Borsen Zeitung reports.

-NKE has been the topic of a number of other research reports.
-Morgan Stanley dropped their target price on NIKE from $206.00 to $202.00 and set an overweight rating on the stock in a research report on Tuesday, December 21st.
-Bank of America decreased their price target on NIKE from $168.00 to $160.00 and set a neutral rating for the company in a report on Friday, September 24th.
-BMO Capital Markets decreased their price target on NIKE from $174.00 to $170.00 and set an outperform rating for the company in a report on Friday, September 24th.
-Zacks Investment Research raised NIKE from a sell rating to a hold rating and set a $180.00 price target for the company in a report on Tuesday, November 30th.
-Finally, Truist Securities assumed coverage on NIKE in a research note on Thursday, December 16th.
-They set a buy rating and a $190.00 target price for the company.
-One research analyst has rated the stock with a sell rating, six have given a hold rating and twenty-six have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has an average rating of Buy and a consensus price target of $179.81.
+Several other research analysts have also commented on the company.
+Zacks Investment Research raised NIKE from a sell rating to a hold rating and set a $180.00 price target for the company in a research report on Tuesday, November 30th.
+Jefferies Financial Group set a $200.00 target price on NIKE in a research note on Wednesday, December 29th.
+Telsey Advisory Group boosted their target price on NIKE from $176.00 to $190.00 and gave the stock an outperform rating in a research note on Thursday, December 16th.
+UBS Group restated a buy rating and set a $185.00 target price on shares of NIKE in a research note on Friday, September 24th.
+Finally, Morgan Stanley dropped their target price on NIKE from $206.00 to $202.00 and set an overweight rating on the stock in a research note on Tuesday, December 21st.
+One investment analyst has rated the stock with a sell rating, six have given a hold rating and twenty-six have given a buy rating to the stock.
+Based on data from MarketBeat, the stock has a consensus rating of Buy and an average target price of $179.81.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, December 28th.
-Investors of record on Monday, December 6th were paid a dividend of $0.305 per share.
-This is a positive change from NIKE’s previous quarterly dividend of $0.28.
-The ex-dividend date was Friday, December 3rd.
-This represents a $1.22 annualized dividend and a yield of 0.73%.
-NIKE’s dividend payout ratio is presently 31.94%.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, December 28th.
+Stockholders of record on Monday, December 6th were paid a $0.305 dividend.
+This is a boost from NIKE’s previous quarterly dividend of $0.28.
+This represents a $1.22 annualized dividend and a dividend yield of 0.76%.
+The ex-dividend date of this dividend was Friday, December 3rd.
+NIKE’s dividend payout ratio (DPR) is presently 31.94%.

-In other NIKE news, Director Peter B. Henry sold 1,787 shares of the stock in a transaction dated Wednesday, December 22nd.
+In other NIKE news, insider Heidi O’neill sold 12,089 shares of the firm’s stock in a transaction on Wednesday, November 3rd.
+The stock was sold at an average price of $170.00, for a total value of $2,055,130.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, Director Peter B. Henry sold 1,787 shares of NIKE stock in a transaction dated Wednesday, December 22nd.
 The stock was sold at an average price of $167.97, for a total value of $300,162.39.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, CAO Hilary K. Krane sold 10,750 shares of the stock in a transaction dated Wednesday, December 15th.
-The shares were sold at an average price of $165.00, for a total value of $1,773,750.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 260,126 shares of company stock worth $42,122,747 in the last ninety days.
-3.70% of the stock is owned by corporate insiders.
+Over the last 90 days, insiders sold 260,126 shares of company stock worth $42,122,747.
+3.70% of the stock is owned by insiders.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Payden & Rygel raised its position in shares of NIKE by 37.9% during the 2nd quarter.
-Payden & Rygel now owns 16,000 shares of the footwear maker’s stock worth $2,472,000 after acquiring an additional 4,400 shares in the last quarter.
-Ballentine Partners LLC grew its stake in NIKE by 6.4% during the 2nd quarter.
-Ballentine Partners LLC now owns 22,322 shares of the footwear maker’s stock worth $3,448,000 after buying an additional 1,349 shares during the last quarter.
-Compagnie Lombard Odier SCmA grew its stake in NIKE by 11.5% during the 3rd quarter.
-Compagnie Lombard Odier SCmA now owns 105,307 shares of the footwear maker’s stock worth $15,295,000 after buying an additional 10,859 shares during the last quarter.
-Kestra Advisory Services LLC grew its stake in NIKE by 3.6% during the 3rd quarter.
-Kestra Advisory Services LLC now owns 88,744 shares of the footwear maker’s stock worth $12,888,000 after buying an additional 3,065 shares during the last quarter.
-Finally, M. Kulyk & Associates LLC grew its stake in NIKE by 4.0% during the 3rd quarter.
-M. Kulyk & Associates LLC now owns 31,302 shares of the footwear maker’s stock worth $4,546,000 after buying an additional 1,214 shares during the last quarter.
-64.38% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+FFT Wealth Management LLC purchased a new position in shares of NIKE during the second quarter worth about $26,000.
+Guidance Point Advisors LLC purchased a new position in shares of NIKE during the third quarter worth about $28,000.
+Financial Insights Inc. purchased a new position in shares of NIKE during the second quarter worth about $38,000.
+Okabena Investment Services Inc. purchased a new position in shares of NIKE during the second quarter worth about $38,000.
+Finally, Fortis Advisors LLC purchased a new position in shares of NIKE during the third quarter worth about $44,000.
+Institutional investors and hedge funds own 64.38% of the company’s stock.

 NIKE, Inc engages in the design, development, marketing, and sale of athletic footwear, apparel, accessories, equipment, and services.
 It operates through the following segments: North America; Europe, Middle East & Africa; Greater China; Asia Pacific & Latin America; Global Brand Divisions; Converse; and Corporate.